How do you say sudoku

 Late 20th Century Global spread and modernization

-See also How do you pronounce baja
+See also How do you say no running in spanish

 The puzzle gained significant popularity in the 20th century, particularly in Japan, where it was refined and standardized.
 The Japanese publisher Nikoli played a crucial role in this, by not only popularizing the game but also by setting the rules that are widely recognized today.
 By the late 20th century, the game had spread globally, captivating audiences with its strategic depth and intellectual appeal.